-Founded by Marcy White, Copley Acupuncture is located in the heart of beautiful Copley Square.
+Founded by Marcy White, Copley Acupuncture is located on Essex Street in the heart of beautiful downtown Salem, Massachusetts.
 With 20 years of experience, Marcy is committed to providing thorough and knowledgeable care for her clients.
-Marcy has extensive experience in treating chronic and acute pain, 16 years of clinical experience treating fertility and pregnancy and advanced training in photobiomodulation (low level laser).
+Marcy has extensive experience in treating chronic and acute pain, 18 years of advanced clinical experience treating fertility and pregnancy and extensive training in photobiomodulation (low level laser).

 Acupuncture is the stimulation of specific points located on the surface of the skin, which have the ability to alter various biochemical and physiological conditions.
 Select points are stimulated by the insertion of hair thin, disposable stainless steel needles.
 Modern research shows that acupuncture stimulates the release of endorphins, serotonin, and other neurotransmitters that promote circulation and hormonal balance as well as reduce pain and inflammation.

 Acupuncture not only eliminates or alleviates symptoms, it treats the underlying cause and improves the patient's quality of life.
 No two acupuncture treatments are alike.
 An individualized treatment plan will be formulated based on your unique needs.

 Electro-acupuncture has been in use since the 1940's.
 Electricity is applied to acupuncture needles in varying frequencies to stimulate the release of endorphins, neurotransmitters and anti-inflammatory substances.